 SPIN2026: No bad apple!
 SPIN2026: No bad apple!

-The 17th Speech in Noise Workshop (SPIN2026) will take place on 12-13 January 2026 in Paris, France, in the buildings of the prestigious École Normale Supérieure.
+The 17th Speech in Noise Workshop (SPIN2026) took place on 12-13 January 2026 in Paris, France, in the buildings of the prestigious École Normale Supérieure.

-Watch out, if you are a regular SPIN participant, this time the meeting will be on a Monday and Tuesday rather than the usual Thursday-Friday.
-Also note that the meeting is planned to be exclusively in person.
+Watch out, if you are a regular SPIN participant, this time the meeting was be on a Monday and Tuesday rather than the usual Thursday-Friday.

 Programme overview